 Pad on Over.
 Hot asphalt, gravel driveways and hard pavements take a toll on your dog’s paw pads.
 To avoid scrapes, burns and hard impact on the paws, choose grass and other softer surfaces when running with your dog.

 Pace the Pup.
 He may think he’s Super Dog, but your best friend needs to work up his endurance.
 Too much exercise too soon can lead to injury, and doggie burnout.
 So start slowly with short sessions with your dog running next to you, or alongside your bike.
 If he starts panting a lot or just seems tired, call it quits for the day and fill up his bowl with fresh, cool water frequently.

 Time it Right.
 All dogs need a little extra help to avoid heat exhaustion.
 Remember, they can’t take off that fabulous fur coat no matter how hot it gets outside.
 And since they don’t sweat like us, they need to pant to cool down.
 You can help them beat the heat by exercising together in the morning or evening hours, especially during the summertime.

 Get in Gear.
 Pedaling with your pup just got better.
 No more tangled leashes or hands-free riding.
 Nifty bike attachments keep your dog at a safe distance from your bike, while absorbing the tugging and pulling as he runs alongside.
 Just attach it to your bike frame and go for a smooth, safe ride together.

 Ready, Set, Glow!
 Now everyone will see the bright spot of your day.
-Reflective collars or jackets keep your dog in clear view of traffic, cyclists, anyone he encouters on his evening run or ride.
+Reflective collars or jackets keep your dog in clear view of traffic, cyclists, anyone he encounters on his evening run or ride.